-- 1. Check the upper A and lower B rollers for wear and damage. - 2.
-If the rollers are worn or damaged, they must be replaced before your next ride. - 3.
-If the roller has been worn down beyond the two points marked in Fig. 1, then the roller(s) must be replaced. - 4.
-If you cannot or do not know how, take the motorcycle to a Xmotos dealer for service.
+- 1. Check the lower A roller for wear and damage. - 2.
+If the roller is worn or damaged, it must be replaced before your next ride. - 3.
+If the roller has been worn down, then the roller must be replaced. - 4.
+If you cannot or do not know how to replace the roller, take the motorcycle to an Xmotos dealer for service.